apify/apify-docs/content/docs/actors/running/compute_units.md

 - Running a one-page scraper every 5 seconds.

-- A complex system with many different actors integrated and producing high value data combined from many sources.
+- A complex system with many different actors integrated and producing high-value data combined from many sources.

 - Running an actor as a server.